danny-avila/LibreChat/docs/deployment/heroku.md

-﻿# Heroku Deployment
+# Heroku Deployment

-##

  ⚠️ If you have issues, see this discussion first: https://github.com/danny-avila/LibreChat/discussions/339

- - To run the ChatGPT-Clone project on a server, you can use cloud hosting platforms like Heroku, DigitalOcean, or AWS.
+ - To run LibreChat on a server, you can use cloud hosting platforms like Heroku, DigitalOcean, or AWS.
 In this response, I'll provide instructions for deploying the project on Heroku.
 Other platforms will have slightly different deployment processes.

   - Sign up for a Heroku account: If you don't already have a Heroku account, sign up at https://signup.heroku.com/.
   - Install the Heroku CLI: Download and install the Heroku CLI from https://devcenter.heroku.com/articles/heroku-cli.
   - Login to Heroku: Open Terminal and run ***heroku login***.
 Follow the instructions to log in to your Heroku account.

-  - Prepare the repository: You need to create a Procfile in the root directory of the ChatGPT-Clone project to specify the commands that will be executed to start the application.
+  - Prepare the repository: You need to create a Procfile in the root directory of LibreChat to specify the commands that will be executed to start the application.
 Create a new file named Procfile (without any file extension) and add the following line:

 ```
 web: npm start --prefix api